YuanyeZ/message-rest-api/README.md

 -   createdTime: timestamp to create the message
 -   lastUpdate: timestamp to update the message
 -   version: the field for multi-version concurrency control

+### Deployment
+The project has been deployed to GCP https://message-rest-api-docker-pm7foyk4ma-uc.a.run.app Eg. https://message-rest-api-docker-pm7foyk4ma-uc.a.run.app/api/v1/messages will retrieve all the messages continuousely deployment is enabled on the project: any push to `gcp` branch will trigger the build and deployment.